 What Does Meth Do, and How Does Relapse From Meth Happen?

-Meth cause the brain to release a large amount of the chemical dopamine which is very addictive, this causes a very intense high which is very addictive.
+Meth causes the brain to release a large amount of the chemical dopamine which is very addictive, this causes a very intense high which is very addictive.
 They are serious health, legal, and social problems that are associated with the use of meth.
 They are many people who want to quit meth when they become addicted.
-Quitting can be very difficult and Relapse From Meth happens very often.
+Quitting can be very difficult and relapse from meth happens very often.
 Although meth addiction is not impossible, it is very difficult, also withdrawal symptoms from meth can include a severe craving for the drug and this can cause the user to use meth again.

-If you or someone you love has had a Relapse From Meth contact us immediately , Call Toll Free At 1-269-704-7232.
+If you or someone you love has had a relapse from methamphetamine contact 4Rehabilitation immediately.